ajhayden/TechnicalInterviewCourse/Unit_06_Dictionaries/README.md

 | D | 500 |
 | M | 1000 |

-Problem 5
-- Given two strings s and t, determine if they are isomorphic.
-- s and t are isomorphic if the characters in s can be replaced to get t.
-- All occurrences of a character must be replaced with another character while preserving the order of characters.
+- Problem 5: Given two strings s and t, determine if they are isomorphic. s and t are isomorphic if the characters in s can be replaced to get t.
+All occurrences of a character must be replaced with another character while preserving the order of characters.
 No two characters may map to the same character, but a character may map to itself.

-Input: `s = ‘egg’`, `t = ‘add’ // true`
+    - Input: s = ‘egg’, t = ‘add’ // true
-Input: `s = ‘foo’`, `t = ‘bar’ // false`
+    - Input: s = ‘foo’, t = ‘bar’ // false
-Input: `s = ‘paper’`, `t = ‘title’ // true`
+    - Input: s = ‘paper’, t = ‘title’ // true

 ### Practice Time
 - Write a program to convert a list of tuples into dictionary

-Example input: `[('A', 1), ('B', 2), ('C', 3)]`
+    - Example input: [('A', 1), ('B', 2), ('C', 3)]

 ### Practice Solution
-Two Ways to Approach
+Two Ways to Approach this problem
 - setdefault()
     - turns the first parameter into the key and the second into the value of the dictionary
 - dict()